 Academic freedom is generally respected.

-There are few constraints on open and free private discussion.
-However, topics related to the 2006 unrest, in which armed clashes between the police and mobilized civilian groups resulted in numerous deaths and the displacement of some 150,000 people, remain sensitive.
+There are few constraints on open and free private discussion, and citizens are free to discuss political and social issues.
+Topics related to the 2006 unrest, in which armed clashes between the police and mobilized civilian groups resulted in numerous deaths and the displacement of some 150,000 people, remain sensitive.

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 8 / 12

 E1.
 Is there freedom of assembly?
 3 / 4

 Freedom of assembly is constitutionally guaranteed, and while it is generally respected in practice, some laws can be invoked to restrict peaceful gatherings.
 Demonstrations deemed to be “questioning constitutional order,” or disparaging the reputations of the head of state and other government officials, are prohibited.
 Demonstrations must be authorized in advance, and laws restrict how close they can be to government buildings and critical infrastructure.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 3 / 4